Skip to content

 N-GMS

-And he is saying to himself, "Amen Amen69bI am saying to yourselves, you will see the heavenly one opening and the Angels of the God, those who ascend and those who descend upon the son of the Man."70
+And he is saying to self, "Trustworthy One Trustworthy One!69bI am saying to yourselves, you will see him who has opened the Heavenly One and the Angels of the God, those who climb up and those who climb down upon the Son of the Man!"70

 The Stork, called the "Kind Bird" in Hebrew (Ha-Chesedah) is (generally) a six "fingered" bird (the Primary Feathers).
-Where the Complete Man stands up in the sixth day, his counterpart within, the "Perfect Woman" stands up also in the sixth day as "the hour of himself," being "taken from his side."
+Where the Complete Man stands up in the sixth day, his counterpart, the "Perfected Woman" stands up also in the sixth day as "the hour of himself," being taken hold of from "the side of himself."

 The Spirit is in Their Wings